Table of contents

 Apart from the data that are compulsory for every product being advertised through Google Shopping (which can vary between different markets, like Russia and US), eligible vendors should ensure that their policies of billing, exchanges and returns, contact routes and secure payment methods, are clearly specified on their own web pages.

-Keeping a straight back: Product content optimisation on Google Shopping
+Keeping a straight back: Product content optimization on Google Shopping

 Of course, submitting all the information as set out above is already a big step toward being approved on Google Shopping.
 Nevertheless, for Google some categories are more sensitive than others and can have a major effect on positioning and performance on that platform if guidelines are not duly followed.